PartMan7/aifa/README.md

 This script has zero external dependencies, and can be run without an internet connection after the initial download.

+Additionally, if you wish to view the working of the heuristic function alone, you may instead open `heuristic.html`.
+The usage is identical to `index.html`.

 ## Summary
 The project can be broken into four major parts: